-The Operating Partnership has an amended and restated credit agreement dated March 5, 2020 (the "Credit Agreement") that provides for a \$500,000 revolving credit facility (the "Revolving Credit Facility"), of which \$89,600 and \$132,000 was outstanding as of September 24, 2022 and September 25, 2021, respectively.
+The Operating Partnership has an amended and restated credit agreement dated March 5, 2020 (the "Credit Agreement") that provides for a \$500,000 revolving credit facility (the "Revolving Credit Facility"), of which \$132,000 and \$89,600 was outstanding as of September 30, 2023 and September 24, 2022, respectively.
+On December 28, 2022, the Operating Partnership amended the Credit Agreement to, among other things, modify certain restrictive and affirmative covenants applicable to the Operating Partnership and its subsidiaries to provide for additional investment capacity to allow for future investments by Suburban Renewable Energy and to permit the assumption of debt in connection with the acquisition of the RNG platform from Equilibrium, and replaced the LIBOR component of the borrowing rate with a rate based on SOFR.
 The Revolving Credit Facility matures on March 5, 2025.
-Borrowings under the Revolving Credit Facility may be used for general corporate purposes, including working capital, capital expenditures and acquisitions.
+Borrowings under the Revolving Credit Facility may be used for general corporate purposes; including working capital, capital expenditures and acquisitions.
 The Operating Partnership has the right to prepay any borrowings under the Revolving Credit Facility, in whole or in part, without penalty at any time prior to maturity.